Get a free, no obligation personal loan quote with rates as low as 9.99%

 As these mortgages come due, mortgage holders may be looking at a 3.0% or higher jump in rates, which can add hundreds of dollars or more to their mortgage payments.

 Over the long term, mortgage rates will likely steadily decline to a historical range around the mid to high 3% mark.
-Over the shorter term, the consensus among market experts is that the central bank will hold rates at 5%, and by early 2025, rates may dip under the 5% level.
-By 2028, we could see rates under 4%.
+Over the shorter term, the consensus among market experts is that the central bank will start to slash rates.
+In October 2024, the central bank cut the key interest rate to 3.75%.
+By early 2025, rates may dip even further, and by 2028, we could see rates under 4%.

 Should You Get A Fixed Or Variable Rate In 2024?